ericstrobl/RCSP/README.md

 > library(RCSP)

 # Run RCSP on sythetic data
+generate DAG over 100 variables with an expected neighborhood size of 2:
 > DAG = generate_DAG_big_same4(p=100,en=2) # generate DAG over 100 variables with an expected neighborhood size of 2

 > nsamps = 200 # number of samples for bulk RNA-seq and per perturbation for Perturb-seq